anastasia-zhukova/XCoref/README.md

  from a set of related articles.

 ### Environment and installation
-Some troubleshooting information is found [here](INSTALLATION.md).
+Requires **Python 3.6**

 Clone the repository, install required packages and resources via pip.
-TODO

 ```
 pip install requirements.txt
 python setup.py
 ```
+Some troubleshooting information is found [here](INSTALLATION.md).

 ### Stanford CoreNLP Server
 Next, execute the following to automatically set up the Stanford CoreNLP server and keep it running.
 It needs to be